parksb/handmade-blog/README.md

     $ npm install
     ```

+3. Please create `development` branch and follow [this document](https://help.github.com/en/github/administering-a-repository/setting-the-default-branch) to set the branch to a default.
+Because GitHub pages hosts the site based on `master` branch.
+In addition, separating `master` branch and `development` branch is a good practice!

-3. Modify `config.json` file in `services` directory to set your blog title and subtitle.
+4. Modify `config.json` file in `services` directory to set your blog title and subtitle.

     ```json
     {